 Clinical resources for anxiety

 Anxiety is one of the most common mental health conditions in children.
-In Australia, around 1 in 14 children and young people in Australia experience and anxiety disorder.
+In Australia, around 1 in 14 children and young people experience an anxiety disorder.

-We have developed a suite of resources to help clinicians and caregivers to better support children and young people with anxiety.
-These resources include a clinical practice guideline, quick reference resources and guides to navigate all stages of assessment, treatment and management.
+We have developed a suite of resources to help clinicians and families better support children and young people with anxiety.
+These resources include Clinical Practice Guidelines, quick reference flowchart, and a family guide to navigate all stages of assessment, treatment and management.

 Evidence-based Clinical Practice Guideline for Anxiety in Children and Young People